orstavik/JoiComponents/book/chapter8_routing/Pattern2_HashDots.md

 ## Alternative 2: HashDots

+> Why?
+Familiarity.
+You don't want the link to look strange.

 The HashAndSlash approach search for familiarity *inside* established convention for web app navigation.
 But, it is possible to find familiarity *outside* this cultural domain too.
 Today, the `#` symbol is primarily associated with hashtags in social media.